Healthy Homes Assessment Flaxmere

 Home Assessments Flaxmere for Rental Properties

-There are a variety of things to check when conducting a home assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are a myriad of concerns to look over when conducting an home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
 The most common are:

-The repercussions of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of the tenancy solutions ruling can be extremely costly for landlords and property managers.
-For specialist advice, call today to book your rental property house assessment.
+The consequences of not having a Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling can have a significant impact for property managers and landlords.
+For expert advice, call today to schedule your rental properties house evaluation.

 home assessments for rental properties